belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/magic-crosshair/README.md

 ###Quick Overview

-**Crosshair is an intelligent and customizable mobile search filter for the Target catalog** that will reveal the best products and closest neighbors (similar products, along any number of spectra, which can be pre-selected by Target, or customized by the customer.)
+As stated above: Crosshair is an intelligent and customizable mobile search filter for the Target catalog that will reveal the best products and closest neighbors (similar products, along any number of spectra, which can be pre-selected by Target, or customized by the customer.)

 ...don't like what you found?
 Click on one of the neighbors mapped on the crosshair UI, and the interface reorients and recenters on your selection.